C15Agnolutto/Lab5_Agnolutto/README.md

 ### First Program Operation

 This program loads the value 8 into the accumulator and adds one to it until it reaches 0 (values in hex); each value got outputted to outport 3.
 Once the value was greater than 0, it entered an infinite loop.
-The values outported were: 9, A, B, C, D, E, F, and 0.
+The values outported were: 9, A, B, C, D, E, F,and 0.

 ### First Program Instruction Cycles